Traditional Pancakes

 Ingredients

-• 100 g Plain flour
+• 100 g plain flour

-• ½ tsp Baking powder
+• ½ tsp baking powder

 • 2 large eggs

-• 300 ml Milk
+• 300 ml milk

-• pinch Sea salt
+• pinch sea salt

-• 1 Tbsp Sunflower Oil plus more for cooking
+• 1 Tbsp sunflower oil plus more for cooking

 Instructions

-• Put the flour, salt and baking powder in a mixing bowl.
-Make a recess in the middle and add the eggs and oil.
+• Make a recess in the middle and add the eggs and oil.
 Finally add the milk and mix.
-I’ve done this by hand, hand mixer or stand mixer – the only difference is the amount of effort.
-With an electric mixer, I let this mix for about 2 minutes but do not over whisk
+I've done this by hand, hand mixer or stand mixer.
+If using an electric mixer, do not over whisk - just until the flour and liquid is combined.

 • Cover the bowl, or transfer to a plastic bowl with a lid and leave for at least an hour.